Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Performance estimation framework for first-order algorithms

-\begin{definition} A first-order method is Gram-representable (resp.\@ linearly Gram-representable) if and only if the computation of its iterates, implicitly defined by an equation of type \eqref{EqImplicite}, can be expressed using a finite number of convex (resp.\@ linear) constraints involving only the matrix $G_N$ and the function values $F_N$. \end{definition} \modAT{We refer to the next section for examples of linearly Gram-representable methods.} \revd{Note that the necessary and sufficient condition for $x_*$ to be optimal for $F$ is always linearly Gram-representable.
-Indeed, it corresponds to requiring $\tilde\nabla F(x_*)=0$, i.e.
+\begin{definition} A first-order method is Gram-representable (resp., linearly \\Gram-representable) if and only if the computation of its iterates, implicitly defined by an equation of type \eqref{EqImplicite}, can be expressed using a finite number of convex (resp., linear) constraints involving only the matrix $G_N$ and the function values $F_N$. \end{definition}

+\modAT{We refer to the next section for examples of linearly Gram-representable methods.} \revd{Note that the necessary and sufficient condition for $x_*$ to be optimal for $F$ is always linearly Gram-representable.
+Indeed, it corresponds to requiring $\tilde\nabla F(x_*)=0$, i.e.,

 where the last condition is linear in the entries of $G_N$.}